Skip to main content

 If you started a sick leave in one calendar year and are unable to return to work until after the start of the next calendar year:

-• you will continue to use any remaining STSP days from the previous year until they have been exhausted (as needed); and
+- you will continue to use any remaining STSP days from the previous year until they have been exhausted (as needed); and

-• you will receive your new annual allotment of STSP days after you have worked 20 consecutively scheduled working days.
+- you will receive your new annual allotment of STSP days after you have worked 20 consecutively scheduled working days.

 When your Employer can ask for medical information or documentation

-Your Employer is permitted to ask for details on a medical condition as it relates to carrying out your job duties, along with information on any work restrictions which may apply when you return to work.
+Your Employer is permitted to ask for details on a medical condition as it relates to carrying out your job duties, along with information on any work limitations or restrictions which may apply when you return to work.

-If you are away for more than five consecutive sick days:
+If you are away for more than five consecutive sick days

-• your Employer may request documentation from a legally qualified medical practitioner; and
+- your Employer may request documentation from a legally qualified medical practitioner; and

-• during an extended sick leave, your Employer may request periodic certificates from medical practitioners, including a prognosis on when you can return to work and any work restrictions which may apply when you do.
+- during an extended sick leave, your Employer may request periodic certificates from medical practitioners, including a prognosis on when you can return to work and any work restrictions which may apply when you do.

-If you are away more than 20 sick days (consecutive or not) in one year:
+If you are away more than 20 sick days (consecutive or not) in one year

 If your Employer suspects you are abusing STSP:

-• they may request medical documentation from a legally qualified medical practitioner, even if your absence is shorter than five consecutive working days.
+- they may request medical documentation from a legally qualified medical practitioner, even if your absence is shorter than five consecutive working days.
 If this is the case, please seek the assistance of an AMAPCEO Workplace Representative.

-What should be on your medical documentation
+What should be in your medical documentation

-• the name, address, telephone number, and signature of your medical practitioner;
+- the name, address, telephone number, and signature of your medical practitioner;

-• the date you were assessed;
+- the date you were assessed;

-• confirmation that you were unable to perform your duties at work due to an injury or illness for the specified period of absence; and
+- confirmation that you were unable to perform your duties at work due to an injury or illness for the specified period of absence; and

-• the start date of your absence, and:
+- the start date of your absence, and:

-• the end date of your absence; or
+- the end date of your absence; or

-• the expected date of your return to work; or
+- the expected date of your return to work; or

-• the date when you will be reassessed.
+- the date when you will be reassessed.

 Before requesting an IMA, the Employer should have already received medical documentation from your medical practitioner.
+Your Employer may only request an IMA if that information is insufficient.

 If your Employer requests an IMA, please seek the assistance of an AMAPCEO Workplace Representative.